hayaku/hayaku/README.md

 The names speak for themselves there.

+The important thing is that the single code style settings always override the autoguessed one.

 ## Prefixes options

 If you don't want to use any prefixes at all (as if you're using some mixins for it in Stylus, or use prefix-free), you can disable them with that option: